 Wars and ash storms, crusaders and communards haunt the Lohenlands.
 Without someone to unite the Lohen under one banner once more, the realms will fall, each on its own.

-Born in the Black Night in the 139th year after the Inferno, the Communes is a young and hated nation.
+Born in the Red Night, the Communes is a young and hated nation.
 It is not a state, they say, but a continuing rebellion.
 The kingdoms of western Europe have fallen under the force of the people’s anger and the Communes are rising in their place.
 Influenced by the old ideologues such as Gerrard Winstanley and the younger intellectuals of the industrialised world such as Espèr and Sance.
 All these ideologies are currently united under the council-democratic directorate.

 The Communes despised the old regime.
 The Intelligence, as they call themselves, those who direct and lead, are planning to burn down the existing world in favour of a new community.
 “All equal!” is the battle cry.
 But there is disagreement as to how “All Equal” is to be realised.
 The revolution has only just begun and, according to Sance, it will be a “march to eternity”, because what God denies them, people will simply take for themselves.